ZhangChunjieCUG/anomaly-detection/README.md

 ## geological constrained ALAD model was developed by Chunjie Zhang

-The code for the paper ["The fractal theory of mineral deposits guided adversarial autoencoder networks for geochemical anomalies with mineralization recognition " (authors: Chunjie Zhang, Renguang Zuo; Yihui Xiong)] if you have any question, you can contact me via email 2499376000@qq.com
+The code for the paper ["A geologically constrained deep learning algorithm for recognizing geochemical anomalies  " (authors: Chunjie Zhang, Renguang Zuo; Yihui Xiong)] if you have any question, you can contact me via email 2499376000@qq.com